NHK Okinawa Broadcasting Station: Second World War

-The station in Shuri City (currently Shuri Samukawa-cho, Naha City) began operation on March 19, 1942, during the Pacific War.
-Wired broadcasting was transmitted around Naha, but three years later, in March 1945, the station equipment was damaged in the air raids just before the Battle of Okinawa, and it ceased operating and was temporarily discontinued.
+The station in Shuri City (currently Shuri Samukawa-cho, Naha City) began operation on March 19, 1942, during the Pacific War, transmitting wired broadcasting around Naha.
+In March 1945, station equipment was damaged in air raids just before the Battle of Okinawa.
+The station ceased operation and broadcasts were temporarily discontinued.

 OHK (American occupation)

-In October 1961, the NHK Naha communication station opened.
-It was the first time in 16 and a half years that the NHK had established a base in Okinawa, but at the time, it was under US military administration, so it was treated as a general overseas branch office until the reversion.
+In October 1961, the NHK established a communication station in Naha.
+It was the first time in 16 and a half years that the NHK had established a base in Okinawa, which was under US military administration at the time.
+The station was treated as a general overseas branch office until the 1971 Okinawa Reversion Agreement.

-In September 1964, the microwave line between Okinawa and Mainland Japan was opened, providing programs to OTV and RBC with sponsors.
+In September 1964, the microwave line between Okinawa and Mainland Japan was opened, providing programs to OTV and RBC.
 Subsequently, the NHK replaced the Naha communication station with a general station for Okinawa.

 Following planning in Okinawa and Sakishima from 1965, the Ryukyu government enacted the Regulations for Establishing the Broadcasting System Investigation Council (1966 Regulation No. 153).
-The Law Concerning Transfer of Equipment Necessary for Television Broadcasting in Miyako Islands and Yaeyama Islands (Law No. 24 of 1967) was promulgated and enforced in July 1967, and then the Broadcasting Law (No. 122) was passed by the government in September and it was promulgated in the same month.
+The Law Concerning Transfer of Equipment Necessary for Television Broadcasting in Miyako Islands and Yaeyama Islands (Law No. 24 of 1967) was promulgated and enforced in July 1967.
+The Broadcasting Law (No. 122) was passed by the government and promulgated in September.